bjornmeansbear/lectureScripts/0202103132325-TheseGesturesAreUndoubtedlyUtopian.md

 The DC water mark project visualizes increased flooding and water level rise — where these impacts will be felt by you in this place!
 The water level rings articulates to us "oh shit, this place might be underwater pretty frequently given our current projected future!"
 Then maybe we can act accordingly and redirect our present towards a future where that is no longer true.
 Without *seeing* your house or office or favorite park area submerged, even symoblically, you cannot envision an alternative.

-### Other SSSs
+### Other:

-- Tattfoo Tan, *S.O.S.
-Steward*
-  - Enrolled in various green courses and acquired certification for green knowledge.
-To flaunt my new found title in the form of a merit patch on my gray coverall and wear it during events and gardening session.
-I'm intrigue by the certification of knowledge and the power that was bestow by the agency that gave the certificate.
-Partly propelled by the thirst of knowledge and partly to sustain the endurance of going to classes and community service requirements of these courses. (<http://tattfoo.com/sos/SOSGreenStewardship.html>)

-- Ecovention Grid/Color palette
-  - Attempt at minimizing ink coverage, but still getting a range of colors so as to uniquely colorcode each section of a exhibition catalog.
-The grid itself practices reuse...

-- *Climates: Architecture and the Planetary Imaginary*
-  - Neil Donnelly, 2016.
-The interior paper gets gradually thinner from the beginning to the end, conveying scarcity and depletion through the materiality of the book.
-One could easily see something like this in reverse, perhaps a book about sea level rise has its paper get thicker as the book progresses? (<https://neildonnelly.net/#climates>)

-- Space Hippie?
 - Improvisational Lamps?
-- Flower based "down" substitute?
 - Amager Bakke unmade vapor ring?
 - Print posters on found paper?

+## Future Possibles?

 These examples communicate additional information as key aspects of their design.
 They redirect culture towards better *future possibles.* And! this is a great place to work as a graphic designer.

-## Future Possibles?

 ### The Futures Cone!?